COMP562-2022-Group-1/Model-Training/README.md

 # Model-Training

 Included in the repository is the code for training the model and the dataset that it was trained on.
-To try and play around with the completed model, feel free to visit the link [here](https://comp562-project.herokuapp.com/)

 ## Background